 - Typically held by VIP members or remote users at an organization

 New for PROXY Pro v10, defining access and authorization policies have been enhanced in that hierarchical Host grouping structures have been added to the product.
 For example, if you have Support Teams in multiple physical locations, responsible only for their region, it’s now possible to create sub-groups (like AD containers) and set security on them.
 Each of your Host machines can be sent to their appropriate groups in your web console by way of the software’s Automatic Host Grouping feature enabled by an administrative user.
 As Hosts get deployed to computers within your organization, your groups will begin to populate and they will become available for connectivity to authorized users.

-By default, all connections made with Proxy Networks software use AES encryption (256-bit key) with the SHA1 hash.
-The other optional (non-default) choices for encryption algorithms include Triple-DES encryption (192-bit key) and also RC4 encryption (128-bit key), both with SHA1 hash.
+By default, all connections made with Proxy Networks software use AES encryption (256-bit key).
+The other optional (non-default) choices for encryption algorithms include Triple-DES encryption (192-bit key) and also RC4 encryption (128-bit key).
 Furthermore, the screen capture technology is Proxy's very own, and has been completely proprietary since its development in 1993.

 4. IP Address Restrictions

 Available with the TCP and SSL protocol (not UDP), the Proxy Web Console can be configured to only allow incoming connection attempts that originate from a definable IP address range(s).
 Consider creating an "Allow All Except..." or a "Deny All Except..." list to help mitigate any potential brute force attacks from malicious parties.

 Best practices may include whitelisting your internal range from the IT side, so that your server completely ignores inbound connection attempts from all other source ranged.
 We understand that your router and/or firewall software will be the bigger tool for the job.
 For those without, this feature should serve its intended purpose for you well.